 - Etc., etc.

-The second lie on which feminists base themselves is a misunderstanding of the Priest's function.
+The third lie on which feminists base themselves is a misunderstanding of the Priest's function.
 If the Catholic Church were a political party, then it's quite true that the national convention of that party could change certain policies, and even the very constitution of that party.
 All you'd need would be a sufficient number of delegates who supported the motion.

-Except Priests and Bishops don't have the function of "creating" dogma and morals.
+Except Priests and Bishops don't have the function of creating dogma and morals.
 They are there to defend the treasure of Revelation, not make it up.
 It's a bit like being a security guard for the Fort Knox safe (where a large quantity of gold is warehoused).
 The guard has the task of protecting that treasure.
 He's not there to "create" that gold, and anyway, he wouldn't even be able to!

 At some point of time, either the Catholic religion was founded by God, or it was founded by men.
 If it was founded by men, then feminists would apparently be "right" in asking for women's ordination.
 (Except, even in that case, feminists would still be wrong!
 Indeed, a religion invented by men is a joke and a waste of time.)